anniehedgpeth/workflow/basic-chef-fluency.md

 ## TEST KITCHEN
 *Candidates	should understand:*

 The Test Kitchen value proposition
  - Test Kitchen is at the heart of TDD within Chef.
-Being able to test your configuration before changing the state of your machine is invaluable.
+Being able to test your configuration before changing the state of your machine is invaluable because you can configure the state of a throw-away machine without having to change your actual infrastructure.

 What TDD is
  - Test Driven Development is....

 The platforms supported by Test Kitchen
- -
+ - Linux and Windows

 How to include Test Kitchen in a pipeline
- -
+ - You can add `kitchen test` into your pipeline, and it will run through the entire Kitchen cycle (create, converge, verify, destroy).
+If it does not pass, then you can halt your build or promote if it passes.

 Basic `kitchen` commands
  - `kitchen create`